wp-plugins/watchcountcom-wordpress-plugin/readme.txt

 Just click the red *Download* button up top (or the red *Install Now* button if you're reviewing this from an in-blog plugin search).

-...We'll look forward to seeing you on the other side! :-)
+...We look forward to seeing you on the other side! :-)

 == Screenshots ==